 Farm vocabulary in Luchazi

-words and phrases related to farming, agriculture, livestock.
-Here is a list of
+This refers to words and phrases related to farming, agriculture, livestock.
+Here is a list of common farm-related terms:

 - Ndimi = farmer.